microsoft/vscode-docs/docs/copilot/faq.md

 ### How can I get a Copilot subscription?

+You can get started with GitHub Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup).
+You have a limited number of completions and chat interactions per month with the free plan, which reset each month.

-If you want to use GitHub Copilot, you either need an active subscription for GitHub Copilot in your personal account, or you need to be assigned a seat in a subscription managed by an organization or enterprise.
+Alternatively, you can sign up for a subscription in your personal account, or have a seat assigned in a subscription managed by an organization or enterprise.

+The following table summarizes the account types and instructions for getting a Copilot subscription.

 | Account type | Instructions |
 | ------------ | ------------ |